jdelossantos22/ECE513/README.txt

 	the power state is P_COOL
 else if (thermostat mode is HEAT and thermostat heat is on HEAT ON)
 	the power state is P_HEAT

+The Power Consumption at any point in time is saved in the same collection as the Temperatures and Humidity(The collection temperatures)

+During the composition of the chart.
+All values within a week is grabbed.
+Each value (3000,1500,1) is then grabbed and and multiplied with the time.
+The equation is as follows:
+(POWER)*((Next Collection Time) - (Current Collection Time))/(1000*60*60)) where 1000*60*60 is 1 hour in milliseconds

+The total for the week consumption is then summed up